w2sg-arnav/Maths-for-ML/README.md

-# Comprehensive Math Roadmap for Machine Learning (Without Timeline)
+# Comprehensive Math Roadmap for Machine Learning

 This roadmap outlines the essential and advanced mathematical topics required for mastering machine learning.
 Follow these steps to build a robust theoretical foundation in mathematics for machine learning and deep learning.